-For safety reasons, students are allowed to bring their mobile phone to school, but it must be switched off and kept in the school bag during the day.
+For safety reasons, students are allowed to bring their mobile phones to school, but they must be switched off and kept in the school bag during the day.
 If they are seen or heard they will be confiscated and returned at the end of the day.
-If students need to contact their parents during the school day, they must not use their mobile phone or iPad.
-In the event of an emergency, they must inform the teacher, who will determine the appropriate course of action and allow the student to use the school phone to contact parents or get a school staff to contact parents.
+If students need to contact their parents during the school day, they must not use their mobile phones or iPads.
+In the event of an emergency, they must inform the teacher, who will determine the appropriate course of action and allow the student to use the school phone to contact parents or get school staff to contact parents.

-If a student is unwell, they must, subsequent to obtaining permission from their teacher, visit the school nurse.
-If the nurse feels that it is necessary for the student to go home, they will contact their parents and arrange for the student to be collected from the clinic.
+If a student is unwell, they must, after obtaining permission from their teacher, visit the school nurse.
+If the nurse feels that the student must go home, they will contact their parents and arrange for the student to be collected from the clinic.

 The school accepts no responsibility for electronic equipment brought to school.
-For security purposes, it is recommended that the parents make a record of the child's phone model, serial number and other details and such items are covered by home insurance.
+For security purposes, it is recommended that the parents make a record of the child's phone model, serial number, and other details, and such items are covered by home insurance.